WachirapatMT/office-pose/README.md

 ## Normalize Keypoints

 1. All the keypoints are translated such that the nose keypoint becomes the origin of the coordinate system.
+This step is done by subtract nose keypoint coordinate values from every keypoint.
-2. The keypoints are scaled such that the distance between the left shoulder and right shoulder keypoints becomes 1.
+2. For x-axis scaling operation, all x keypoints are divide by the distance between left and right shoulder keypoint so that the distance between the left shoulder and right shoulder keypoints becomes 1.
+Regarding y-axis, all y keypoints are divided by the distance between shoulder and hip and then multiplied by 2 in order to preserve the normal human body ratio of the skeleton.
 3. In case of side pose exercise, the keypoints are scaled such that the distance between the shoulder and hip keypoints becomes 1.

 ## Pose Compare (Scoring)

-1. The two sets of normalized keypoints are compared using the weighted Euclidean distance.
+1. After the exercise keypoints and user pose keypoints were normalized, the two sets of normalized keypoints are compared using the weighted Euclidean distance.
+Each keypoint's weight were specified manually in the Prepare Exercises step.
-2. Map the distance into out-of-ten score by setting the score to 10 if the distance is 0 and to 0 if the distance equal to the distance between exercise keypoints and all (0,0)'s keypoints.
+2. Transform the euclidean distance value into out-of-ten score by setting the score to 10 if the distance is 0 and to 0 if the distance equal to the distance between exercise keypoints and all (0,0)'s keypoints.
 3. The mapping is not linear to increase the range of score in case the distance is close.
+4. If a user can do the pose correctly to the point that the score exceeds 7, the 5-second timer will start to countdown.
+The user will finish an exercise after maintaining the score to be more than 7 for 5 seconds.

 ## Integrate with GUI

 1. The application uses TKinter framework to help building the GUI.
-3. There is a single thread that will run OpenPifPaf backend parallelly to prevent application from blocking.
+2. There is a single thread that will run OpenPifPaf backend parallelly to prevent application from blocking.

 # Results